 - Know where you live and where to find timely and accurate information.
 The NWS issues Tornado Warnings that are polygon-based and may include an entire county or portions of several counties.
 A 2022 study found that while NWS warnings were helpful, every person interviewed for the study (with one exception) “was an active manager of their risk.”
 They also sought out more information through weather apps and local news organizations that could provide more detailed information than broad weather warnings.

 - Improve the accessibility of tools that allow people to manage their own risk.
 Weather apps that provide near-real-time radar images, along with those that provide online streaming of emergency radio communications and other technological advancements have helped people manage their own risk when dealing with tornadoes.
 However, most of the apps are not fully accessible to people with disabilities and functional needs.
 Finding ways to increase access to the information that these technologies make available would increase the agency and autonomy of people with disabilities and functional needs to make their own decisions during emergencies.

 What Funders Are Doing

-- Center for Disaster Philanthropy’s Midwest Early Recovery Fund focuses on low-attention disasters that do not receive a FEMA federal disaster declaration.
-It has funded recovery efforts for 11 tornadoes (one each in Nebraska, South Dakota, Missouri and Iowa, two in Kansas, and five in Oklahoma).
-Tornado funding from the Fundis $411, 401, which equates to 13.4 percent of grant dollars distributed by the fund.
-A few examples of CDP tornado grants include:
+- Center for Disaster Philanthropy’s Midwest Early Recovery Fund (ERF) focuses on low-attention disasters that do not receive a FEMA federal disaster declaration.
+A few examples of tornado-related grants from ERF include: